Most people go to the doctor for medical advice. Why can’t we all get a checkup for our financial health, too?

 “If they can do one-on-one [advice], I’d be impressed,” said Ronald Surz, a pension consultant who is president of PPCA Inc., in San Clemente, Calif.
 “I just don’t know how you get paid for that.”
 Raffone is still figuring that out, too.
-Financial Engines’ managed-account product charges workers as much as 0.6% of assets annually, though the average is closer to 0.4%.
+Financial Engines’ managed-account product charges workers as much as 0.6 percent of assets annually, though the average is closer to 0.4 percent.
 Financial planning will probably cost more.
-The company expects pricing to run from a third to half of the 1.5% to 2% or more that “middle-class Americans could expect to pay.”
-(The affluent typically pay 1% to hire a financial advisor—less, if they’re very wealthy.)
+The company expects pricing to run from a third to half of the 1.5 percent to 2 percent or more that “middle-class Americans could expect to pay.”
+(The affluent typically pay 1 percent to hire a financial advisor — less, if they’re very wealthy.)

 “It’s actually embarrassing for the industry to say they can’t put their clients first,” Raffone said.